vippsas/vipps-login-wordpress/README.md

 Users don't need to worry about forgetting usernames and passwords.
 All they need to sign in is their phone number.
 For an even smoother sign in experience, the user can choose to be remembered in the browser, enabling automatic sign-ins for later visits.

 ### User can register with one click
 Login with Vipps is the easiest way to create a new account.
 Sharing high-quality data from the user's Vipps profile with the site owner.
-Available information includes name, email, address, phone number, and birth date.
+Available information includes name, email, address, phone number, and birthdate.
 The identity of all Vipps users is verified using BankID, Norway's leading electronic ID, so rest assured that these are real people with correct name and information.
 (Please note: Standard WordPress does not register information other than name and email, so apart from WooCommerce, you will need to write code to use this information for your particular application.)

 ### Link existing account